DataDog/documentation/content/en/tracing/setup/dotnet.md

 Notes:

 <sup>1</sup> The `AspNet` integration adds instrumentation to any ASP.NET application based on `System.Web.HttpApplication`, which can include applications developed with Web Forms, MVC, Web API, and other web frameworks.
 To enable the `AspNet` integration, you must add the [`Datadog.Trace.ClrProfiler.Managed`][4] NuGet package to your application.
+Be sure to keep this package in sync with your MSI version.

 <sup>2</sup> The ADO.NET integration tries to instrument **all** ADO.NET providers.
 Datadog tested SQL Server (`System.Data.SqlClient`) and PostgreSQL (`Npgsql`).
 Other providers (MySQL, SQLite, Oracle) are untested but should work.